Chirojeugd-Vlaanderen/civicrm.net/README.md

 Replace `http://192.168.2.54/dev` with the url of your Drupal site.

-In the Settings of Chiro.CiviCrm.Wcf.Example, you change the values of `UserKey` and `SiteKey` into the user's API key, and the key of your CiviCrm instance.
+In the Settings of Chiro.CiviCrm.Client, you change the values of `UserKey` and `SiteKey` into the user's API key, and the key of your CiviCrm instance.

 In `Program.cs`, replace the value of `externalID` by an existing external ID of your civicrm instance.

+Make sure that Chiro.CiviCrm.Wcf.Example is the solutions startup project.
 Now you should be able to run the example.

 ## Shortcomings